Twisted Conjugacy in Houghton's groups: Computations in

 \subsection{Identities arising from the equation for conjugacy}

-In Section \ref{Sectionequivproblem} we showed that TCP($H_n$) was equivalent to producing an algorithm which, given $a, b \in \G$ with $\sigma_a=\sigma_b$, decides whether or not there exists an $x \in H_n$ which conjugates $a$ to $b$.
+In Section \ref{Sectionequivproblem} we showed that TCP($H_n$) was equivalent to producing an algorithm which, given any $a, b \in \G$, decides whether or not $a$ and $b$ are $H_n$-conjugated.
 In this section we shall show some necessary conditions which any $x \in H_n$ must satisfy in order to conjugate $a$ to $b$.
-First, some simple computations to rewrite $t_i(\sigma_ax\sigma_a^{-1})$ are needed. \begin{lem} For any isometric permutation of the rays $\sigma$ and any $y \in H_n$, we have that
+First, some simple computations to rewrite $t_i(\sigma_ax\sigma_a^{-1})$ are needed.
+Note that, since $\sigma_a=\sigma_b$ is a necessary condition for $a$ and $b$ to be $H_n$-conjugated (and $\sigma_a, \sigma_b$ are computable), the following will not be ambiguous. \begin{not*} We will write $[i]$ to denote $[i]_a$ (which is also a class of $b$). \end{not*}